+There have been a lot of event cancellations and postponements due to the COVID-19 pandemic.
 To check the status of events (i.e. cancellation, postponement, etc.) stay informed on the most up to date event information.
 A key source is greatermankatoevents.com.

 The Visitor Center is closed to the public with most of the work being done remotely to ensure the health and safety of our staff.
 To speak to someone directly, call 507.385.6640.

 Visitor information can currently be obtained through the building lobby Sunday – Saturday From 8am – 5pm as well as online.

 Like the state of Minnesota, Mankato is full of opportunities for outdoor adventures and activities.
 Getting fresh air and exercise is important to our health and well-being.
 Thankfully our open spaces are still ‘open for business’.
 If you take advantage of these amenities, please continue to follow personal hygiene and social distancing recommendations.

 Minnesota State Parks and Trails remain open to the public, but park visitor centers, contact stations and other ancillary buildings are closed until further notice.